Them That Sleep In The Dust

 God is “not willing that any should perish, but that all should come to repentance.”

-The Lord is not looking for a specific prayer or a religious ritual from a lost sinner.
+God is not looking for a specific prayer or a religious ritual from a lost sinner.
 The condition for eternal life is acknowledging our sinfulness, coming to an end of ourselves, turning from our sin-filled and self-ruled life and submitting to the rule of Christ over our lives.
 Forsaking sin to follow Christ is the only reasonable path forward for any of us.
 God is a merciful God.
 He will forgive us of our past, but not if we won’t come to the light and yield our will to his.
-He is not asking us to become a part of the religious or self-anointed political establishments of the day, we are being called to surrender all to Christ.
+He is not asking us to become a part of the religious establishments of the day, we are being called to surrender all to Christ.
 There is no greater gift that any of us can give to our family.
 No matter how much money a husband/father makes, he deprives his family when he does not follow Christ and does not insist on a Christ-ruled home.
 No matter how much a wife/mother does for her family, she is depriving her family if she does not follow Christ and support her husband as he insists on a Christ-ruled home.

 Our lives are but a vapor, and then we sleep.
 What will you wake up to?
 Immortality?
 Or the judgment of eternal death?